 You shouldn't just look at the 30% rule of thumb, as everyone's circumstances are different, but the symptoms of mortgage stress are broadly similar:

-- Your existing home loan is interest-only and you haven't got much equity, and
+Your existing home loan is interest-only and you haven't built much equity, and

 Avoiding mortgage stress before it hits

-If you're worried about falling into mortgage stress, or if you're planning to buy your first home, then it's important to take steps to prevent your repayments becoming uncomfortable.
+If you're worried about falling into mortgage stress, or you're planning to buy your first home, it's important to take steps to prevent your repayments from becoming uncomfortable.

 If you already have a home loan, then trimming your budget or refinancing can help you to swerve mortgage stress.
 If you're about to enter into any other debt agreement, then think very carefully before accepting it because it'll add to your monthly outgoings.